ktaylor63/southeast/site/content/maps/index.md

 The training will open with a general 4 hour plenary session to be followed by multiple tracks of courses.
 There will be an Intro track, an Intermediate and an Advanced track.
 Caty McCurdy will lead the Intro to GIS course for a full 3-day period and a team of instructors will lead the Intermediate track.
 All courses are hands-on and will be taught using ArcGIS 10.4.1 and extensions.
 We are targeting different training opportunities for all levels of GIS knowledge and skill.

+The [course descriptions](/maps/course-descriptions) should help you get a better idea of which classes to sign up for.
 We look forward to seeing you in Cookeville!

 ## GIS Data